-Mid Michigan Community College offers a two-year (not including prerequisites), Associate in Applied Science, Radiography Degree.
+Mid Michigan College offers a two-year (not including prerequisites), Associate in Applied Science, Radiography Degree.

 The curriculum consists of classes, labs with an energized x-ray machine, and clinical education.
 Clinical education takes place in area hospital Radiology departments and may include evening and/or weekend assignments.
 Students may be required to travel distances greater than 1 hour for clinical education.

-As officials of the Radiography Program here at MMCC, we are ready to help you fulfill your career goals.
+As officials of the Radiography Program here at Mid, we are ready to help you fulfill your career goals.

 Wishing you a great future,